-- 1. Nothing has come to our attention that causes the Shariah committee to believe that the operations, business, affairs and activities of Mizuho Bank (Malaysia) Berhad involve any material Shariah non-compliances; - 2.
-No earning has been realised from sources or by means prohibited by the Shariah principles within the financial year; and - 3.
-Mizuho Bank (Malaysia) Berhad is not obliged to pay zakat during the financial year ended 31 March 2021.
+- Nothing has come to our attention that causes the Shariah committee to believe that the Islamic banking operations, business, affairs and activities of Mizuho Bank (Malaysia) Berhad involve any material Shariah non-compliance; - 2.
+In respect of the Islamic banking operations and business activities of Mizuho Bank (Malaysia) Berhad, no earning has been realised from sources or by means prohibited by the Shariah principles within the financial year; and - 3.
+Mizuho Bank (Malaysia) Berhad is not obliged to pay zakat during the financial year ended 31 March 2022.

-We, the Shariah Committee of Mizuho Bank (Malaysia) Berhad, do hereby confirm that, at our best level on the basis of the review as discussed above, the Islamic banking operations and business activities of Mizuho Bank (Malaysia) Berhad for the financial year ended 31 March 2021 have, in general, been conducted in conformity with the Shariah rules and principles.
+We, the Shariah Committee of Mizuho Bank (Malaysia) Berhad, do hereby confirm on the basis of the review and assessments as discussed above that the Islamic banking operations and business activities of Mizuho Bank (Malaysia) Berhad for the financial year ended 31 March 2022 have, in general, been conducted in conformity with the Shariah rules and principles.